Edinburgh Science Festival is an annual two-week festival that runs over the Easter holidays.

 Our programme includes more than 200 events in a variety of formats: from shows and performances to talks, discussions and debates, interactive workshops, drop-in activities and exhibitions.

-Events for the 2019 Science Festival are available online and in our brochure from 13 February 2019.
+Events for the 2020 Science Festival will be available online and in our brochure once launched – stay tuned for dates!.

 If you would like a copy of the brochure sent to your address, please email our marketing team on firstname.lastname@example.org